Healthcare, housing, human rights, and sustainability – elect an official who takes them as seriously as you do, Sophia Hawes-Tingey.

-Sophia Hawes-Tingey is a software engineer and US Navy Veteran who moved to Utah in 2010, hoping to work in a discrimination-free zone for a company that valued diversity in order to send money back to her daughters living in Texas, during a time when the economy went flat in the Lone Star State.
-She has been an LGBT advocate since then, as well as having worked in charge of welcoming for two Unitarian Universalist churches.
-Her objective is to make Utah a welcoming place, with fairness and opportunity for all, celebration of diversity, access to clean air and water, and excellent education.
+I am a senior software engineer and US Navy Veteran who moved to Utah in 2010, hoping to work in a discrimination-free zone for a company that valued diversity.
+I have been an LGBT advocate, have been in charge of welcoming for two Unitarian Universalist churches and served as the President of the Board of Trustees for one.
+I have served on the Board of Directors for the ACLU of Utah, and the Executive Committee for the Women's State Legislative Council.
+My objective is to make Utah a welcoming place, with fairness and opportunity for all, celebration of diversity, access to healthcare, housing, clean air and water, and excellent education.

 When it comes to healthcare, we need to listen to our healthcare providers and what they recommend.
 I trust that an epidemiologist will know the best approaches that will protect our community and the ones we love.
 The legislature should not be dictating what treatment that doctors are allowed to give or that patients can receive.
 Medical necessity is best established by the medical establishment and the patients and their families.
 Neither insurance companies, nor governmental bodies should be in the business of deciding what is medically necessary.

 We need to address the housing crisis.
 With the cost of housing and rents continuing to spiral out of control with an already identified housing shortage, we need to work on policy measures that balance the rights of residents with the rights of investor landlords.
 There are several alternatives available to this issue.
 We need to identify and select which ones the state can effectively promote.
 Without balancing the needs of owner-residents and renter-residents, we have the undesirable effect of creating even more homelessness.
 It's time secure housing for the people who need a place to stay.
 We need to get people into homes, not force them into homelessness.
 That is why I advocated for cities having a well-defined housing plan when I served in leadership roles for a local community council,